-- i) in regard to the habitat of provincially endangered and threatened species, means the habitat, as approved by the OMNR, that is necessary for the maintenance, survival, and/or the recovery of naturally occurring or reintroduced populations of endangered species or threatened species, and where those areas of occurrence are occupied or habitually occupies by the species during all or any part(s) of its life cycle. - ii) in regard to the habitat of significant species that are not provincially endangered or threatened species, means the habitat that is necessary for the maintenance or survival of naturally occurring populations, and where those areas of occurrence are occupied or habitually occupied by the species during all or any part(s) of its life cycle; - ii) iii) iii) in regard to landform, means the portions of the Paris Galt Moraine containing concentrations of 20% slopes, and closed depressions located in close proximity to other Significant Natural Areas of the NHS. - iv) In regard to natural heritage features or areas meeting the criteria for one or more of the following NHS components: - a.
-Areas of Natural and Scientific Interest (Earth and Life Science) - b.
-Habitat for Endangered and Threatened Species - c.
-Significant Wetlands - d.
-Surface Water Features and Fish Habitat - e.
-Significant Woodlands - f.
-Significant Valleylands - g.
-Significant Landform - h.
-Significant Wildlife habitat (including Ecological Linkages)

-- iii) v) in regard to wetlands means: - a. provincially significant wetlands as identified by the OMNR and determined to be provincially significant according to the Ontario Wetland Evaluation System; and - b. locally significant wetlands being (a) evaluated wetlands of at least 2 ha which are not considered to be provincially significant but are still considered locally significant, or (b) unevaluated wetlands of at least 0.5 ha and less than 2 ha also considered locally significant; - vi) in regard to wildlife habitat (including Ecological Linkages) means areas that are ecologically important in terms of features, functions, representation or amount where plants and animals and other organisms live, and find adequate amounts of food, water, shelter and space needed to sustain their populations contributing to the quality and diversity of the natural heritage system.
-Specific wildlife habitats of concern may include areas where species concentrate at a vulnerable point in their annual life cycle; and areas which are important to migratory or non migratory species; - iv) vii) in regard to woodlands means woodlands that are ecologically important in terms of features such as species composition, age of trees and stand history, functionally important due its contribution to the broader landscape because of its location, size or due to the amount of remaining forest cover in the City; - v) viii) in regard to valleylands means a protected natural heritage feature or area that occurs in a valley or other landform depression that has water flowing through or standing for some period of the year.
-This includes regulatory floodplains/riverine flooding hazards, riverine erosion hazards and apparent/other valleylands ecologically important in terms of features, functions, representativeness, or amount, and contributing to the quality and diversity of an identifiable area or NHS the Natural Heritage System; - in regard to vegetation types means vegetation types ranked as S, S2 or S3 by the NHIC of Ontario, as well as those determined through analysis to be uncommon or representative with the County of Wellington or City but not already captured as significant wetlands or significant woodlands. - a) In regard to wetlands and areas of natural and scientific interest, an area identified as being provincially or non-provincially significant by the Ministry of Natural Resources using evaluation procedures established by the Province, as amended from time to time: - In regard to natural heritage features ecologically important in terms of features, functions, representation or amount, and contributing to the quality and diversity of the Guelph and area natural heritage system; - c)--In regard to other matters, important in terms of amount, content, representation or effect.
+- i) in regard to the habitat of provincially endangered and threatened species, means the habitat, as approved by the OMNR, that is necessary for the maintenance, survival, and/or the recovery of naturally occurring or reintroduced populations of endangered species or threatened species, and where those areas of occurrence are occupied or habitually occupies by the species during all or any part(s) of its life cycle. - ii) in regard to landform, means the portions of the Paris Galt Moraine containing concentrations of 20% slopes, and closed depressions located in close proximity to other Significant Natural Areas of the NHS. - iii) in regard to wetlands means: - a. provincially significant wetlands - b. locally significant wetlands - in regard to woodlands means woodlands that are ecologically important in terms of features such as species composition, age of trees and stand history, functionally important due its contribution to the broader landscape because of its location, size or due to the amount of remaining forest cover in the City; - v) in regard to valleylands means a protected natural heritage feature or area that occurs in a valley or other landform depression that has water flowing through or standing for some period of the year.
+This includes regulatory floodplains/riverine flooding hazards, riverine erosion hazards and apparent/other valleylands ecologically important in terms of features, functions, representativeness, or amount, and contributing to the quality and diversity of the Natural Heritage System; - a) In regard to wetlands and areas of natural and scientific interest, an area identified as being provincially or non-provincially significant by the Ministry of Natural Resources using evaluation procedures established by the Province, as amended from time to time; - b) In regard to natural heritage features ecologically important in terms of features, functions, representation or amount, and contributing to the quality and diversity of the Guelph and area natural heritage system; - c) In regard to other matters, important in terms of amount, content, representation or effect.

 S-Ranks or Provincial Ranks means Provincial (or Subnational) ranks are used by the NHIC to set protection priorities for rare species and natural communities.
 These ranks are not legal designations.
 Provincial ranks are assigned in a manner similar to that described for global ranks, but consider only those factors within the political boundaries of Ontario.
-By comparing the global and provincial ranks, the status, rarity, and the urgency of conservation, needs can be ascertained.
+By comparing the global and provincial ranks, the status, rarity, and the urgency of conservation needs can be ascertained.
 The NHIC evaluates provincial ranks on a continual basis and produces updated lists at least annually.

-- i) S1 Critically Imperiled-Critically imperiled in the nation or state/province because of extreme rarity (often 5 or fewer occurrences) or because of some factor(s) such as very steep declines making it especially vulnerable to extirpation from the state/province. - ii) S2 Imperiled-Imperiled in the nation or state/province because of rarity due to very restricted range, very few populations (often 20 or fewer), steep declines, or other factors making it very vulnerable to extirpation

-- from the nation or state/province. - iii) S3 Vulnerable-Vulnerable in the nation or state/province due to a restricted range, relatively few populations (often 80 or fewer), recent and widespread declines, or other factors making it vulnerable to extirpation.
+- i) S1 Critically Imperiled-Critically imperiled in the nation or state/province because of extreme rarity (often 5 or fewer occurrences) or because of some factor(s) such as very steep declines making it especially vulnerable to extirpation from the state/province. - ii) S2 Imperiled-Imperiled in the nation or state/province because of rarity due to very restricted range, very few populations (often 20 or fewer), steep declines, or other factors making it very vulnerable to extirpation from the nation or state/province. - iii) S3 Vulnerable-Vulnerable in the nation or state/province due to a restricted range, relatively few populations (often 80 or fewer), recent and widespread declines, or other factors making it vulnerable to extirpation.